Looking for something to do this spring with the family? Check out this list of 59 fun, family-friendly activities that are very affordable.

 7. Go On A Nature Photoshoot

 There are some fantastic photographers with Instagram accounts.
-Without the kids around, search for hashtags like #puddlegram #springblossom etc. and then share them with your kids and go out and see if you can add to the feed with pictures taken by your budding photographers.
-Always double check feeds before letting your kid see it, they change quickly.
-Still, if your child shows an interest in photograph Instagram can be a great place to feed that talent–when caution is taken, of course.
+Without the kids around, search for hashtags like #puddlegram #springblossom, etc., to make sure they don’t have anything inappropriate, and then share them with your kids and go out and see if you can add to the feed with pictures taken by your budding photographers.

 8. Go On A Family Bike Ride

 If you don’t already have bikes, this could be an expensive spring activity, but perhaps you can borrow some from friends.
 Looking for inexpensive bikes?
 Try yard sales, Facebook marketplace, or even Craigslist.
-Read up on what makes a quality bike first if buying one you plan to keep for years.
-There is quite the difference in comfort between a cheap bike and a quality bike.
+Read up on what makes a quality bike first if you are buying one you plan to keep for years.
+There is quite a difference in comfort between cheap and quality bikes.
 That said, young children outgrow bikes fast, so quality doesn’t matter as much for kids’ bikes.

 9. Playground Hop